About Tallgrass Film Association

 Tragically, Tim passed away suddenly at the age of 33, just prior the third festival.
 The board, staff and community united, determined that the show must go on.
 The group produced Shortgrass, a 24-hour celebration of his vision.

-Since then, the festival has expanded to a 5-day format and has become a hallmark of Wichita's fall event calendar.
-12,000 people attended the 11th annual festival, which screened over 180 films from 32 countries around the world.
+Since then, the festival has expanded to a 5-day format and along with its year-round programming (screenings and events, as well as educational workshops, and a traveling road show), has become a hallmark of Wichita's cultural calendar.
 TFA emphasizes community partnerships and regularly collaborates with the Music Theatre Wichita, Wichita Art Museum, Botanica, Ulrich Museum of Art, Exploration Place, Sedgwick County Historical Museum, Orpheum Theatre, CityArts and Wichita Symphony Orchestra to name just a few, as well as tens of other non-profit organizations throughout the region.

 Producer wants Wichita to host a new film festival